PÉPÉ LE MOKO (1937)

 Restored in 4K in 2024 by StudioCanal at L’Image Retrouvée laboratory from the 35mm original negative.
 Funding provided by CNC – Centre national du cinéma et de l’image animée.

-Director: Julien Duvivier; Production Company: Paris Film Production; Producer: Robert & Raymond Hakim; Script: Julien Duvivier, Henri La Barthe, Jacques Constant, Henri Jeanson; Photography: Marc Fossard, Jules Kruger; Editor: Marguerite Beaugé; Production Design: Jacques Krauss; Music: Vincent Scotto, Mohamed Iguerbouchène;
+Director: Julien Duvivier; Production Company: Paris Film Production; Producer: Robert & Raymond Hakim; Script: Julien Duvivier, Henri La Barthe, Jacques Constant, Henri Jeanson; Photography: Marc Fossard, Jules Kruger; Editor: Marguerite Beaugé; Production Design: Jacques Krauss; Music: Vincent Scotto, Mohamed Iguerbouchène.

 Cast: Jean Gabin (Pépé), Mireille Balin (Gaby Gould), Gabriel Gabrio (Carlos), Lucas Gridous (Inspector Slimane), Saturnin Fabre (Grandfather), Line Noro (Inès), Marcel Dalio (L’Arbi), Gaston Modot (Jimmy)